pdimaano/battleship/README.md

-Create an interactive battleship game using React, CSS & Jest.
+Create an interactive battleship game using ReactJS & CSS.